sdmx-twg/vtl/v2.2/docs/reference_manual/vtl_dl_rulesets/hierarchical_rulesets.rst

-When a Hierarchical Ruleset is used for calculation, only the Relations expressing coincidence (**=**) are evaluated (provided that the leftCondition is TRUE, and taking into account only right-side Code Items whose rightCondition is **true**).
+When a Hierarchical Ruleset is used for calculation, only the Relations expressing coincidence (**=**) are evaluated (provided that the leftCondition is **true**, and taking into account only right-side Code Items whose rightCondition is **true**).
 The result Data Set will contain the compound Code Items (the left members of those relations) calculated from the component Code Items (the right member of those Relations),